oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

     ![](./images/lab2_013.png " ")

-    You are now ready to start with Data Labeling.
+    You are now ready to start using Data Labeling service.

-## Task 8: Create new Policies for AI Vision Service
+## Task 8: Create new Policies for OCI Vision Service

+Similarly to Data Labeling service, you will require some privileges to use OCI Vision service.

-1. Step 1: Navigate to **Vision**
+1. Step 1: (optional) Navigate to **Vision**

     Using **Navigator** (on the left) navigate to **Analytics & AI** and then choose **Vision**.

     ![Navigate to Vision](./images/lab3_001.png " ")

-2. Step 2: Create a custom **Project**
+2. Step 2: (optional) Custom **Project**

     You will see a menu of Vision options on the left side of the page.
 As you can see **Vision** service can be used for **Image Classification**, **Object Recognition** and **Document AI**.
 These there services are ready to use services, so you can try them without any preparation.